keith-E/Porky/README.md

 # :pig: Porky: The Real-Time Object Detecting Robot
 The goal of this project is to demonstrate how to create a real-time object detection autonomous robot with relatively inexpensive components.
-By training your own machine learning model and pairing Intel's Neural Compute Stick 2 with a Raspberry Pi 3 B+, you'll be able jumpstart your next real-time object detection project!
+By training your own machine learning model and pairing Intel's Neural Compute Stick 2 with a Raspberry Pi 3 B+, you'll be able jump-start your next real-time object detection project!

 ![Follow the Piggy](./docs/images/porky_follow.gif)
 ![Find the Piggy](./docs/images/piggy_detection.gif)